ICTU/quality-time/README.md

 ## Screenshots

-Some preliminary screenshots to wet your appetite.
+Some screenshots to wet your appetite.

 ### Projects dashboard